ahmedpervaiz31/jira-clone-backend/README.md

 - Boards and Tasks use Mongo `_id` as primary identifiers. `Task.boardId` is an ObjectId referencing `Board`.
 - CORS is configured to allow `FRONTEND_URL` and `Authorization` header.
+- Deleting a board also deletes all its tasks (cascading delete).

 ---